image001 STM Page

 image127

-29-013 is a 2009 Nova LFS, seen loading passengers at Guy-Concordia Station on August 3, 2009.
+29-013 is another 2009 Nova LFS, seen loading passengers at Guy-Concordia Station on August 3, 2009.
 This was the first year that the STM purchased buses with the wheelchair ramps at the front door, and the doors are much wider as a result.
 Also, the doors feature a 1/3-2/3 design, allowing the driver to open only the wider section for normal passenger boarding, or both sections for heavy volumes or to allow a wheelchair to board.
 These buses are also the first to be painted in the new blue and white livery, with much more blue at the front end of the bus and a large white area toward the rear to make room for the addition of the large decals which would be later added to the buses.

 image129